-It was supported by all 16 Republican committee members and by two Democrats: Philly Rep. Kevin Boyle and Luzerne County Rep. Gerald Mullery.
+It was supported by all 16 Republican committee members and two Democrats: Philly Rep. Kevin Boyle; Luzerne County Rep. Gerald Mullery.

 Stanton was known for demonstrating outside abortion clinics.
 His decades of doing so resulted in lawsuits, charges of harassment and trespassing, arrests and at least one incarceration.

-The committee vote isn't drawing praise everywhere, especially because it occurred during National Women's Health Week, May 10 to 16.
+The committee vote isn't drawing praise everywhere, especially since it occurred during National Women's Health Week, May 10-16.